Neutrino beaming in ultraluminous X-ray pulsars as a result of gravitational lensing by neutron stars: Model setup

-To characterize the geometry of spacetime around a NS, we employ the Schwarzschild metric, which serves as a suitable approximation for NSs in XRPs with typical spin periods $P_{\rm spin} \ga 0.1\,{\rm s}$. \red{ For a spherically symmetric NS in a hydrostatic equilibrium, metric (\ref{eq:metrics_in}) is locally similar to the Schwarzschild metric produced by mass $M_r$.
-In this metric, trajectories of photons and neutrinos between potential scattering events lie in the same plane}.
-Within the particle trajectory plane, we parameterize the trajectory using polar coordinates, with $r\geq 0$ and $\varphi\in[0,2\pi]$.
-The trajectory is determined by the differential equation \citep{1973grav.book.....M}: \beq \frac{\d^2 u}{\d\varphi^2} = 3u^2 - u, \eeq where $u=0.5 R_{\rm Sch}(M_r)/r$.
-Consequently, trajectories of neutrinos propagating through a NS are contingent upon the mass distribution within the star and are thus anticipated to vary for different EoSs.
+To characterize the geometry of spacetime around a NS, we employ the static spherically symmetric metric in the standard form, equation~(\ref{eq:Sph_sym_metr}).
+It is a suitable approximation for NSs in XRPs with typical spin periods $P_\mathrm{spin} \ga 0.1\,{\rm s}$ \citep[see, e.g.,][]{2007ASSL..326.....H}.
+For a spherically symmetric NS in a hydrostatic equilibrium, metric (\ref{eq:Sph_sym_metr}) is locally similar to the Schwarzschild metric produced by mass $M_r$.
+In this metric, each trajectory of a freely propagating neutrino lies in one and the same plane.
+Within this plane, we parameterize the trajectory using polar coordinates, with $r\geq 0$ and $\varphi\in[0,2\pi]$.
+Since the neutrino rest masses are negligibly small compared with the considered neutrino energies, we describe a neutrino trajectory by an equation for a particle with zero rest mass.